 What is a Colored Pen?

 Surprisingly, quite a few people have never tried a colored pen for coloring purposes or for adult coloring books.
 Sure, just about everyone has used a pen for writing but how often do you think to try them out for coloring?
+And many people who have tried using them for coloring have used the standard pens that they also use for writing!
 The definition of a colored pen is quite wide, and there is a lot more flexibility that exists in what can make a viable colored pen.

 Our simple definition of a colored pen for art is a pen that produces acceptable ranges of color and can be easily applied while providing adequate control.
 That’s it!
 Simple enough.
 You will find a huge range of variables that exist from one pen to the next, and each one will have its own pros and cons and personal preferences.
 We will break down some of the most common types below.

 A fountain pen is one of the oldest types of pens, and is considered a nib pen which contains an internal reservoir of liquid ink.
 The ink is drawn out via gravity and capillary action.
 These are very interesting pens in that they communicate very well with the user, allowing for great fluctuations in application thickness through the flexible nib.
 You have likely seen beautiful cursive handwriting performed through the use of a fountain pen.
 A majority of their usage in art pieces will be in creating beautiful outlines that can have varying thickness in a single pass but some people still find use for them in coloring books or in particular areas on other pieces of work.

 Great flexibility in ink thickness via flexible nib

 Can take quite a bit of practice to be familiar with

 Difficult to apply consistent color in large areas